abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

   - Here, the `subject` won't emit any data until the `complete` method is called, and when it's called, it will emit only the last value (`3`).
   - It's rarely used ❌, because it's not common to emit only the last value of the observable.

-- **BehaviorSubject:** It emits the most recent value emitted by the observable when a new subscriber subscribes to it.
+- **BehaviorSubject:** It emits the most recent value emitted by the observable when a new subscriber subscribes to it. and also **requires an initial value**.

   ```ts
   import { BehaviorSubject } from 'rxjs';